zaguarman/SlayTheClone2025/Assets/Documentation/Readme Game Design Document.txt

 * destinationSlot: The slot this creature moved to.
 * OnEnterSlot(enteredSlot, method): Triggers when this creature enters a slot.
 * enteredSlot: The slot the creature has entered.
-* method: How the creature entered (e.g., 'Played', 'Moved', 'Swapped', 'Pulled', 'Pushed', 'Revived').
+* method: How the creature entered (e.g., 'Played', 'Moved', 'Swapped', 'Pulled', 'Pushed', 'Revived', 'Recruited', 'Converted', 'ReturnedToOwner').
 * OnLeaveSlot(leftSlot, method): Triggers when this creature leaves a slot.
 * leftSlot: The slot the creature has left.
-* method: How the creature left (e.g., 'Moved', 'Swapped', 'ReturnedToHand', 'Destroyed').
+* method: How the creature left (e.g., 'Moved', 'Swapped', 'ReturnedToHand', 'Destroyed', 'Recruited', 'Converted', 'ReturnedToOwner').
 * OnEnterBattlefield: Triggers when this creature card enters the battlefield from any zone (Hand, Discard Pile via Revive).
 Occurs after Deployment Time is applied, but before OnDeploymentTimeComplete.
+(Note: Generally does not re-trigger if a temporarily recruited creature returns to its owner, unless specified by an effect).
 * OnLeaveBattlefield(destinationZone): Triggers when this creature is removed from the battlefield.
-* destinationZone: The zone the creature card is moving to (e.g., 'Hand', 'DiscardPile', 'Banish').
+* destinationZone: The zone the creature card is moving to (e.g., 'Hand', 'DiscardPile', 'Banish', 'Owner'sHand' if returned from temporary recruitment when board is full).
 4. Status Effects & Information Warfare:
 * OnStatusEffectApplied(statusEffect, effectSource): Triggers when any status effect is applied to this creature.
 * statusEffect: The specific status (e.g., Blessed, Depressed, including its duration/intensity if applicable).